IoTKETI/oneM2MBrowser/README.md

 ## Running

-1. Press the F5 key in Visual stido or click the start button on top of Visual stido IDE.
+1. Press the F5 key in Visual studio or click the start button on top of Visual studio IDE.

 2. Input a resource URL into oneM2MBrowser and click start button. oneM2MBrowser will show the all child resources of yours after finishing discovery process.